 \subsubsection{Emission}

-Fig.~\ref{fig:em8} displays profiles of CO emission lines detected towards eight of the targets with the IRAM-30m telescope.
-Out of eight, two correspond to intervening \hi\ 21-cm absorbers and the remaining to the associated absorbers (see also Table~\ref{tab:emassoc}).
-The detections towards Q0248+430 \citep[J0251+4315;][]{Downes1993}, 4C+12.50 \citep[J1347+1217;][]{Dasyra2012} and Mrk668 \citep[J1407+2827;][]{Ocana2010} were previously known, and the remaining are reported here for the first time.
+Figure~\ref{fig:em8} displays profiles of CO emission lines detected toward eight of the targets with the IRAM-30m telescope.
+We note that the detection toward 1946+708 is only tentative.
+Of these eight, two correspond to intervening \hi\ 21cm absorbers and the remaining to the associated absorbers (see also Table~\ref{tab:emassoc}).
+The detections toward Q0248+430 \citep[J0251+4315;][]{Downes1993}, 4C+12.50 \citep[J1347+1217;][]{Dasyra2012} and Mrk668 \citep[J1407+2827;][]{Ocana2010} were previously known, and the remaining are reported here for the first time.

-The two intervening systems detected in CO emission are towards PKS0201+113 (J0203+1134) and Q0248+430 (J0251+4315).
-Although both can be classified as QSO-galaxy pairs (QGP) i.e., a foreground galaxy producing absorption in the sight line of a distant quasar as shown in Fig.~\ref{fig:QSO-G}, the absorber towards PKS0201+113 was first identified as a DLA at at $z_{abs}$ = 3.38639 \citep[][]{White1993} and then subsequently associated to a foreground concentration of galaxies, with one of them producing the absorption \citep[][]{Ellison2001}.
-The absorber galaxy, responsible for the DLA may be G2 in Fig.~\ref{fig:QSO-G}.
+The two intervening systems detected in CO emission are toward PKS0201+113 (J0203+1134) and Q0248+430 (J0251+4315).
+Although both can be classified as QSO-galaxy pairs (QGP; i.e., a foreground galaxy producing absorption in the sight line of a distant quasar as shown in Fig.~\ref{fig:QSO-G}), the absorber toward PKS0201+113 was first identified as a DLA at $z_{abs}$ = 3.38639 \citep[][]{White1993} and was then subsequently associated to a foreground concentration of galaxies, with one of them producing the absorption \citep[][]{Ellison2001}.
+The absorber galaxy responsible for the DLA may be G2 in Fig.~\ref{fig:QSO-G}.
 It is relatively massive (0.7$L^*$) and at an impact parameter of $\sim$20\,kpc.
 The DLA with N(\hi) = $10^{21.26\pm0.08}$\,\cmsq\ exhibits multiple components spread over $\sim$270\,\kms.
-The \hi\ 21-cm absorption exhibits two components spread over $\sim$115\,\kms\ at $z_{abs}$ = 3.387 144(17) and 3.386 141(45) \citep[][]{Kanekar2007}.
-The $z_{abs}$ adopted in Table~\ref{tab:samp} corresponds to the peak of stronger 21-cm absorption component.
-The 21-cm absorption peaks do not coincide with the metal and H$_2$ absorption lines detected in the optical/UV spectra \citep[][]{Ellison2001, Kanekar2007, Srianand2012}.
+The \hi\ 21cm absorption exhibits two components spread over $\sim$115\,\kms\ at $z_{abs}$ = 3.387 144(17) and 3.386 141(45) \citep[][]{Kanekar2007}.
+The $z_{abs}$ adopted in Table~\ref{tab:samp} corresponds to the peak of stronger 21cm absorption component.
+The 21cm absorption peaks do not coincide with the metal and H$_2$ absorption lines detected in the optical/UV spectra \citep[][]{Ellison2001, Kanekar2007, Srianand2012}.
 The CO emission spectrum is in good correspondence with the velocity range over which [FeII], [CII] and H$_2$ absorption lines are detected \citep{Srianand2012}.